 Remember to take your phone with you each day if you are planning to use Uber for your transfers between Nazareth House and Ashanti Lodge.

-As one of Cape Town’s best backpackers, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
-This will be your ‘home from home’ while you are volunteering with Nazareth House, and the perfect place to relax when you aren’t out exploring everything Cape Town has to offer.
+Voted in 2019 as Cape Town’s best backpacker accommodation, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
+This will be your home while you're here and is a great place to relax when you aren’t out exploring everything Cape Town has to offer.

 While you’re at Ashanti you can enjoy all of the facilities below.
-Whether you’re having a dip in the pool, watching Table Mountain while you have breakfast, or booking an adventurous activity at the Travel Desk, you will find that Ashanti have thought of everything:
+Whether you’re having a dip in the pool or watching Table Mountain while you have breakfast, you will find that Ashanti have thought of everything:

 Nazareth House is located in Vredehoek, close to the centre of Cape Town with Table Mountain providing an impressive backdrop to the home.